Structure of Triadic Relations in Multiplex Networks: Methods

-A common way to study multiplex systems is to aggregate layers to obtain either multi-graphs or weighted networks, where the number of edges or the weight of an edge is the number of different types of edges between a pair of nodes~\cite{Kivela2014Multilayer}.
-One can then use any of the numerous ways to define clustering coefficients on weighted monoplex networks \cite{Saramaki2007Generalizations,Opsahl2009Clustering} to calculate clustering coefficients on the aggregated network.
+A common way to study multiplex networks is to aggregate layers to obtain either multi-graphs or weighted networks, where the number of edges or the weight of an edge is the number of different types of edges between a pair of nodes~\cite{Kivela2014Multilayer}.
+One can then use any of the numerous ways to define clustering coefficients for weighted monoplex networks \cite{Saramaki2007Generalizations,Opsahl2009Clustering} to calculate clustering coefficients for the aggregated network.

-One of the weighted clustering coefficients is a special case of the multiplex clustering coefficient that we defined.
-References~\cite{Zhang2005General,Ahnert2007Ensemble,Grindrod2002Rangedependent} calculated the weighted clustering coefficient as
+One of the weighted clustering coefficients is a special case of our multiplex clustering coefficient (for others, see \ref{sec:weightedcc}).
+References~\cite{Zhang2005General,Ahnert2007Ensemble,Grindrod2002Rangedependent} calculated a weighted clustering coefficient as